Noroff-FEU-Assignments/project-exam-2-lonsoien/README.md

 For the JWT CORS requirements given in the exam brief I chose Wordpress, as this was preferable with the client.

 The business identity was important for the client to come across as serious, simple, neat and evironment friendly.

+I am happy with what I have produced so far.
+There are room for improvements, and this will be a continued project for the real world client, witch I am very exited about.
+I feel I have learned a lot during working on this project exam, and encountered a lot of problems that I previous havent solved before.
+It was a huge learning experience to work with the client, and the importance of communication throghout the project.

+## Acknowledgements/help/inspirations
+- Fellow students in our student-group, especially @josefine and @vildehys who I have come close along the Frontend Course.
+- Youtube, (how to mixed videos on problem solving) and channel on React - PedroTech
+- Dribble (inspirational UI Design)